CONNECT

 What physical requirements must be met?

-There are no limits; you can also attend the dance training sessions in a wheelchair or with a walking frame.
+There are no physical requirements, you can also attend the dance training sessions in a wheelchair or with a walking frame, and you can dance both standing and sitting.
+It is important that participants are aware of their limitations (risk of falling) and can communicate their needs to the instructors and assistants.

 Are there disabled parking spaces at the Tonhalle?